How to Write Better Essays | 5 Practical Tips

-- Research: If you were provided with a reading list, use this to your advantage.
-Skim through the recommended reading and once you have identified your key points that will help you answer your question, put these together in a mind map or on a large piece of paper (whatever works for you).
+- Research: If you were provided with a reading list, make use of it.
+Skim through the recommended reading and once you have identified your key points, it will help you answer your question, then put these together in a mind map or note it down on a large piece of paper.

-- Once you have your research, you can then organise which points relate back to your question, thinking carefully about how you will prove/argue your point.
-Begin arcing a loose structure with the arguments of your essay, but ensure you remember to include evidence that you have gathered against your statement.
+- Once you done your research, you can organise those points that relate back to your question, by thinking carefully about how you will prove/argue your point.
+Begin arcing a loose structure with the arguments of your essay, but ensure you remember to include the evidence you have gathered against your statement.

 - Decide on your main points: You can make a summary of each of your separate points that you have researched previously.
 You can put these points on cards or sticky notes and then physically move them around until you have found the best flow for your argument.
 Remember to think about how each point links to one another.
 How will your paragraph build on your argument?

-Once you have a clearly defined and strong essay plan, you’ll soon discover that the task of actually writing it becomes more efficient.
+Once you have a clearly defined a strong essay plan, you will soon discover that the task of actually writing it becomes more efficient.

 Tip #2 - How to write an essay introduction

-Now we’ve learnt how to structure an essay, let’s start at the very beginning of your writing process: the introduction.
-As well as what are the key points that are needed to ensure you write the best possible start to capture your reader.
+Now we have learnt how to structure an essay, let us talk about the beginning of your writing process: the introduction.
+As well as the key points that are needed to ensure you write the best possible start to capture your reader.

-What does an introduction usually need to include?
-Putting it simply, an introduction generally comes in three parts.
+What does an introduction usually need to entail?
+Putting it simply, an introduction generally consists of three parts.

-- The first part is usually the general statement – this part is where you show the reader why the topic is important, capturing the reader’s attention that will lead them into the topic of your essay question.
+- The first part is the general statement - this part is where you show the reader why the topic is important, trying to capture reader's attention that will lead them into the topic of your essay question.

 - The second part of the introduction is the thesis statement - this is your response to the question; it is the most important part of the introduction.
 Giving the reader the information of what your essay will be about, the thesis statement tells the reader the specific topic of the essay which can include advantages and disadvantages, briefly explaining both sides of your essay question.

-- Finally, the third part of the introduction is meant to tell the reader what to expect from the body of the essay – this is where you will outline your arguments.
-Keeping your essay consistent is important, so you don’t lose track of what you will be mentioned in the main body.
-It will tell the reader what they can expect to see in the essay and what order.
+- Finally, the third part of your introduction is meant to tell the reader what to expect from the body of the essay - this is where you will outline your arguments.
+Keeping your essay consistent is important, so you do not lose track of what you will mention in the main body.
+It will tell the reader what they can expect to see in the essay and in what order.

 Why not create a checklist to ensure you hit all three aspects of a good introduction?
 Here is an example of a checklist you could use: